Electric Shock Information

 NB If no-one responds do not leave the casualty but go on to assess the airway and breathing.

-Lift the receiver and wait for a dialling tone.
+- Lift the receiver and wait for a dialing tone.

 The operator will ask you which service you require.
 Once you have stated ‘ambulance’ you will be connected to ambulance control.
 The operator will ask you a set of questions.
 Do not hang up at any stage of the conversation.
 The operator will terminate the call when appropriate.

 Isolate or cordon off the exposed, damaged or faulty electrical source

 As soon as possible after the casualty has been taken to hospital report the incident to the local supervisor.
 Give all information you can as an IRF needs to be completed for all accidents and incidents.
 Leave details about yourself so that you can be contacted should the need arise.
 Report defective equipment that caused the shock (if applicable) so that repairs can be made.

 RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995).

 1. Look in the mouth to ensure there are no obvious obstructions.

 2. Open the airway by lifting the chin and tilting the head back.
 This will free the tongue from the back of the throat.